close

 Tip

-sidebar: false only hides the sidebar, but the space originally occupied by the sidebar is still reserved.
+sidebar: false hides the sidebar and keeps a 12vw placeholder on the left to keep the content visually centered on large screens.
 If you want the main content to occupy a wider screen space, you can use pageType: doc-wide with sidebar: false:

 ---